1st Filmfare Awards

 The 1st Filmfare Awards were held on 21 March 1954, honoring the best in Hindi cinema in 1953.

 That year they were known as the Clare Awards, after Clare Mendonça, a film critic of The Times of India who had died in the same year.

-Baiju Bawra & Do Bigha Zamin won two awards each, with the former winning Best Actress (for Meena Kumari) and Best Music Director (for Naushad for Tu Ganga Ki Mauj), and the latter winning Best Film and Best Director (for Bimal Roy), thus becoming the most-awarded films at the ceremony.
+The films Baiju Bawra & Do Bigha Zamin won two awards each, with the former winning Best Actress (for Meena Kumari) and Best Music Director (for Naushad for Tu Ganga Ki Mauj), and the latter winning Best Film and Best Director (for Bimal Roy), thus becoming the most-awarded films at the ceremony.

-Dilip Kumar won his first of eight Best Actor awards for his performance in Daag.
+Dilip Kumar won the first of his eight Best Actor awards for his performance in Daag.